-Eligible Expenses applied toward satisfying the "individual" Deductible will apply toward both the In-Network and the Out-of-Network Deductible amounts shown on your Schedule of Coverage.
-Eligible Expenses applied toward satisfying the "family" Deductible will apply toward both the In-Network and the Out-of-Network Deductible amount shown on your Schedule of Coverage.
+Eligible Expenses applied toward satisfying the "individual" and "family" Out-of-Network Deductible will apply toward both the Out-of-Network and the In-Network Deductible.
+However, Eligible Expenses applied toward satisfying the "individual" and "family" In-Network Deductible will not apply toward satisfying the Out-of-Network Deductible.